zaheer-03/zaheer-/README.md

 # zaheer-
-this is my first git repository author- Zaheer Khan
+this is my first git repository.
+Author- Zaheer Khan